 I’ve loved animals ever since I was a child.
 I grew up around dogs, but my passion for them emerged in college when I took a summer job as a dog daycare and boarding attendant.
 I loved being surrounded by playful, furry friends, but it really bothered me when they wouldn’t listen!
 I graduated from Olivet Nazarene University with a Bachelor’s degree in zoology and decided to continue my education and expand my knowledge of dogs by becoming a certified professional dog trainer.
 I attended The Tom Rose School where I learned various methods of training and graduated at the top of my class in 2020.
 My preferred method (and the method I have seen the most success with) is what is known as “balanced training” – using both positive and negative reinforcement to achieve a desired behavior from a dog.

 My philosophy on training is to make it fun and simple for both the dog and the owner by tailoring the training to that specific dog’s needs, motivations, and his/her character and personality.
 I have experience with dogs of all ages, sizes, breeds, and personalities, and my goal is to help create a happy dog who knows its boundaries and fits well into his or her family.
-While at The Tom Rose School, I gained experience in general and competitive obedience, scent detection, tracking, agility, and Canine Good Citizen and Therapy Dog International tests, and I have since begun working with my personal dog, a small munsterlander named Dreya, on initial pheasant hunting training as well.
-In my free time, I enjoy working and playing with Dreya, being outdoors, spending time with my boyfriend, and watching documentaries.
+While at The Tom Rose School, I gained experience in general and competitive obedience, scent detection, tracking, agility, protection sports, and Canine Good Citizen and Therapy Dog International tests.